cdoorenweerd/PyCOIStats/README.md

 - `aln_renamer.py` changes sequence names in a fasta alignment based on a two column csv file.
 With the '-l' flag the script will simply generate a txt file with all current sequence names.
 This script is helpful to get the species naming convention right.

-- `hapcounter.py` counts the total number of sequences and distinct haplotypes per species and outputs to csv file.

 - `aln_filter.py` filters sequences to meet the minimum length requirement and be distinct haplotypes, and writes the result to a new fasta.
 Non-distinct haplotypes across different species raise a warning and are retained.
 Can also remove the third codon positions from an alignment with the flag -w.

-- `pdistancer.py` calculates:
+- `aln_splitspecies.py` will generate a separate fasta for each species in a subfolder /species_fastas

+- `aln_hapcounter.py` counts the total number of sequences and distinct haplotypes per species and outputs to csv file.

+- `aln_pdistancer.py` creates to output csv tables.
+    The first table has statistics for the whole alignment:
     - intraspecific distances (all_intra)
     - interspecific distances (all_inter)
     - maximum intraspecific distances (Dmax)
-    - minimum distances to the nearest neighbor (Dmin_NN) and outputs to a csv for plotting (see Notebooks).
+    - minimum distances to the nearest neighbor (Dmin_NN)

     Per v1.2 and later, a second csv is produced with statistics per species:
     - intra_Dmax
     - n_intra comparisons
     - avg_inter distance